AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 ---

 <p class="note">
-Creating a NAND backup is recommended when modifying any system titles.
+Creating a NAND backup is recommended when modifying any system titles.<br/>
-Modifying the system font is safe and can be restored without NAND backups, but you should make one anyways.
+Modifying the system font is safe and can be restored without NAND backups, but you should make one anyways.<br/>
 If you bricked your console OS, see the
 <a href="#restoring-the-system-font">restore</a>
 section.